Mathias-Boulanger/SMRTlinkSingularity/README.md

 How to:

-    install singularity on your machine (or WM) and make sure you have the sudo rights
+#install singularity on your machine (or WM) and make sure you have the sudo rights

-    To build the image:
+##To build the image:

     sudo singularity build SMRTlink_v11.sif SMRTlink_v11.def

-    To use the image in an interactive shell:
+##To use the image in an interactive shell:

      singularity shell SMRTlink_v11.sif

-    execute a specific tool:
+##To execute a specific tool:

      singularity exec SMRTlink_v11.sif bamsieve input.bam --show-zmws